recks/EYOC-Team-Score/README.md

 It uses IOF XML 3.0 result files as input and can export as either HTML or Excel file.
 The scores are calculated according to IOF EYOC Manual v1.4 2023.

+## Download

+You can find the latest relase here: <https://github.com/recks/EYOC-Team-Score/releases>

 ## Quick guide

 - You load a result file into the application using the Import Result File button.
 Multiple files can be imported by repeating.
 A file can be removed by right-clicking the file in the list of files.